DownTheMatrix/100-days-of-code/r1-log.md

 **Thoughts:** Grid and Flexbox do miracles together.
 Once done with this project, I intend to build a React app which relies on the grid system as well.

+### Day 97: 2018 November 9th

+**Today's Progress**: Keeping on with the FreeCodeCamp projects.
+Today I built a simple Random Quote Machine using React and CSS Grid.
+I know I could have employed other languages and frameworks, but I wanted to put those into practice.

+**Thoughts:** CSS Grid is getting less obscure everyday.
+I plan to build more webpages using it along with Flexbox, and employ React to design simple apps.